 Get more great content in your inbox once per month.

-EIM’s Strategies for Maintaining Diversity
+Strategies for Maintaining Diversity Post-DEI

 "Our goal with holistic admissions is to see the full individual behind each application," says Sonia Winney, director of admissions at EIM.
 "While academic achievement is important, we also consider qualities like resilience, community involvement and unique life experiences, all of which contribute to a richer, more inclusive learning environment."

-EIM and its university partners use outreach programs to connect with students from underserved communities.
+Evidence In Motion (EIM), a learning solutions company, and its university partners use outreach programs to connect with students from underserved communities.
 "Through our partnerships, we're able to connect with students that reflect the diverse makeup of our communities," Winney says.

-Conclusion: Balancing DEI and Legal Constraints
+Balancing DEI and Legal Constraints

 Though legal changes have restricted or eliminated DEI efforts, colleges continue exploring new ways to maintain campus diversity.
-Schools are using holistic admissions, targeted outreach and enhanced financial aid to build inclusive campuses that reflect varied perspectives.
+Schools are using holistic admissions, along with targeted outreach and enhanced financial aid to build inclusive campuses that reflect varied perspectives.

-Innovation remains crucial.
-Hybrid and flexible learning environments can increase access for students from different socioeconomic backgrounds by accommodating various life circumstances.
 EIM and its university partners attract and develop diverse cohorts through concerted efforts to provide students with accessible and equitable opportunities, regardless of racial considerations, maintaining DEI principles while adhering to legislative guidelines.

 Get more great content in your inbox once per month.